Faculty

 Ningning Ma, MD

-Ningning Ma, MD, is an Instructor in Medicine in the Division of Hospital Medicine.
+Ningning Ma, MD, is an Assistant Professor of Medicine in the Division of Hospital Medicine.
 She completed internal medicine residency at Washington University in St. Louis/Barnes-Jewish Hospital.
 She is a member of the patient care operations committee.
 Her primary role is direct care of hospitalized patients at Barnes-Jewish Hospital.
 She has a particular interest in nocturnist medicine and nighttime resident education.

 Sarakshi Mahajan, MD